JisongLiu/Gym-/webserver/Description about Different user's action.md

 ```sql
 SELECT * FROM hall;
 ```
-Getting all occupied timeslot of the certain hall
+Getting all unoccupied timeslot of the certain hall
 ```sql
 SELECT timeslot FROM instruction WHERE name = "name";
 ```